johnd/rubymush/Notes.md

-rotes on structure of Ruby MUSH
+Notes on structure of Ruby MUSH
 ===============================

+(These were initial thoughts, and don't really represent how the code developed.)

 Objects
 -------